'The world must wake up': Tasks daunting as UN meeting opens

-NEW YORK — In person and on screen, world leaders returned to the United Nations’ foremost gathering for the first time in the pandemic era on Tuesday with a formidable, diplomacy-packed agenda and a sharply worded warning from the international organization’s leader: “We face the greatest cascade of crises in our lifetime.”
+NEW YORK — In person and on screen, world leaders returned to the United Nations’ foremost gathering for the first time in two years on Tuesday with a formidable, diplomacy-packed agenda of escalating crises to tackle, including the still-raging COVID-19 pandemic and a relentlessly warming planet.

-Secretary-General Antonio Guterres rang the alarm in his annual state-of-the-world speech at the opening of the U.N.
-General Assembly’s high-level meeting for leaders of its 193 member nations.
-More than 100 heads of state and government kept away by COVID-19 are returning to the U.N. in person for the first time in two years.
-But with the pandemic still raging, about 60 will deliver pre-recorded statements over coming days.

-“We are on the edge of an abyss — and moving in the wrong direction,” Guterres said.
-“I’m here to sound the alarm.
-The world must wake up.”

-Other pressing issues on the agenda of world leaders include rising U.S.-China tensions, Afghanistan’s unsettled future under its new Taliban rulers and ongoing conflicts in Yemen, Syria and Ethiopia’s embattled Tigray region.
+Other pressing issues include rising U.S.-China tensions, Afghanistan’s unsettled future under its new Taliban rulers and ongoing conflicts in Yemen, Syria and Ethiopia’s embattled Tigray region.

+Last year, no leaders came to the U.N. because the coronavirus was sweeping the globe, so all addresses from leaders were prerecorded, though some resident ambassadors spoke.
+This year, the General Assembly offered leaders a choice — come to New York or remain online.
+More than 100 decided to appear in person in the General Assembly hall.

+U.N.
+Secretary-General Antonio Guterres, who opens the weeklong event, “will pull no punches in expressing his concern about the state of the world, and he will lay out a vision to bridge the numerous divides that stand in the way of progress,” U.N. spokesman Stephane Dujarric said.
+Guterres has already demonstrated that in pointed pre-meeting remarks about the virus and climate change.

 The General Assembly’s president, Abdulla Shahid of the Maldives, opened debate by challenging delegates to rise to the occasion.
 “There are moments in time that are turning points,” he said.
 “This is one such moment.”

-In his speech, Biden, too, called this moment “an inflection point in history” and said that for the United States to prosper, it “must also engage deeply with the rest of the world.”

-Ahead of the opening, Guterres warned the world could be plunged into a new and probably more dangerous Cold War unless the United States and China repair their “totally dysfunctional” relationship.
+Ahead of the opening, Guterres issued a dire warning that the world could be plunged into a new and probably more dangerous Cold War unless the United States and China repair their “totally dysfunctional” relationship.

 The U.N. chief said in an interview this weekend with The Associated Press that Washington and Beijing should be cooperating on the climate crisis and negotiating on trade and technology, but “unfortunately, today we only have confrontation” including over human rights and geostrategic problems mainly in the South China Sea.